pwmcintyre/dexlog/README.md

-# Logger
+# dexlog

-This is a low-frills, zero-dependency logger, with a focus on good developer experience.
+Zero-dependency logging with a focus on developer experience and modern backend runtimes.

-By default it serializes to JSON and writes to stdout with RFC3339 timestamp, but you can bring your own serializer / writer.
+## Use-cases

+When you're developering for NodeJS (ie. not browsers) on a modern runtime (ie. FaaS / Lambda / containers) and you care about structured logs (ie. as JSON)

+## Features

+- JSON formatted logs
+- Timestamp with RFC3339
+- Writes to std out
+- Easy to emit with context
+- Typescript
+- Extensible

 ## Install